robertmartin8/ReasonableDeviations/_posts/2022-06-12-molecular-notes-part-2.md

 The folders with an underscore in front of them are “system” folders that are used by Obsidian – they don’t contain my notes.

-All Atoms go in the root directory, not in folders.
+All Atoms go in the main Obsidian vault, not in subfolders.
 This decision was based on the observation that opening Atoms is probably the action I do most often, so I should reduce the number of clicks as much as possible.

 I use folders to house specific types of notes: Authors, Molecules, Sources, and Topics.
 A reasonable question: doesn’t this create duplication between folders and tags?
 Why bother creating a folder where everything inside it is tagged a certain way?
-The answer is that folders speed up navigation: they are great for “skimming” your Second Brain.
+The answer is that folders speed up navigation; they are great for “skimming” your Second Brain.
 For example, I often want to skim through a list of my Molecules.
 While I could do this using a search for “tag:#molecule”, this is such a common task that it’s more efficient to be able to simply click “Molecules” in Obsidian’s file explorer and be able to quickly look through:

 <center>
 <img src="{{ site.imageurl }}secondbrain2/molecule_explorer.png" style="width:80%;"/>